kshitijhackathon/adobe1b/README.md

-Of course, here is a comprehensive README file for your GitHub project, written in English.

 Enhanced Persona-Driven Document Intelligence (Round 1B)

 This project provides an advanced Python script that analyzes multiple PDF documents to identify the most relevant sections based on a specific "persona" and "job to be done."
 It is designed to accept input from a JSON file, which specifies the list of documents and the persona information required for the analysis.